amlgeos/bootstrap-rom3d/README.md

 Important: Data for all the programs are already included in designated folders.
 The programs should automatically load them while running.
 For 3D visualisations VisIt is preferred.

-Prerequisite: There are part files in the folders "./analysis/u/" with a prefix "part".
+Prerequisite: There are part files in the folder "./analysis/u/" with a prefix "part".
 Please use the following command in the Linux terminal to join them: cat part* > pca_.npy

 All the operations (including creation of results folder, plotting and saving) have been automated.
 Please run the programs in this sequence.
 1) "trainROM.py" : This is used to train the Reduced Order Model using the already extracted weights from the full order simulation states.